hcoco1/hcoco1-resume/src/content/blog/2024-02-18-career-simulation-1.md

 ```
 <small>**Fig.6** Commands to backup and list the config.conf file (tar, ls -l)</small>

-## <span style="color:green">Conclusion:
+## Conclusion

- <span style="color:green">The issue with accessing logs within the Splunk server was resolved through collaborative efforts and systematic troubleshooting.
-The modifications made to the config.conf file restored functionality to the logging system, aligning with the objectives of the digital forensics investigation stages.
+ >The issue with accessing logs within the Splunk server was resolved through collaborative efforts and systematic >troubleshooting.
+The modifications made to the config.conf file restored functionality to the logging system, aligning with >the objectives of the digital forensics investigation stages.

- <span style="color:green">This document details the steps undertaken to identify and resolve the access issue within the Splunk system, explicitly targeting the misconfiguration present in the config.conf file.
-By documenting the acquisition, preservation, analysis, and presentation stages of digital forensics, it offers a comprehensive record of the investigative process.
+ >This document details the steps undertaken to identify and resolve the access issue within the Splunk system, explicitly >targeting the misconfiguration present in the config.conf file.
+By documenting the acquisition, preservation, analysis, and >presentation stages of digital forensics, it offers a comprehensive record of the investigative process.

-## Suggestions:
+## Suggestions

 To enhance the integrity, availability, and confidentiality of the config.conf file, the following suggestions can be applied: